jean-pierreBoth/graphembed/orkut.md

 For a given block, edges having one node in a block have a neighbour in some arrival block (possibly the same block).
-We record this arrival distribution for each block and compute the kl_divergene between transitions observed in the original graph and the embedded graph.
+We record this arrival distribution for each block and compute the kl_divergene between transitions observed in the original graph and the approximate neighbourhood graph (which is asymetric) deduced from the embedded data.

 Statistics are gathered on the 208 blocks.